bhisaac/5eFP/5eFP-SRD.md

 ## Lexicon

+### Dice Notation (dX)

+5eFP uses a shorthand description for rolling dice represented by dX, where "d" is short for "dice" and "X" is a variable representing the kind of dice to roll.
+For example, the game may call for rolling a twenty-sided dice or d20.
+In this situation, "X" equals 20.
+Sometimes, the game calls for multiple dX rolls, represented by adding a prefix number.
+Rolling two twenty-sided dice, for example, would be notated as 2d20.
+2d20 can be rewritten as (d20 + d20).
+You roll each die and combine them into one result.
+If you roll 2d20 with results 7 and 4, the final result equals (7 + 4) or 11.

 ### Difficulty Class (DC)

 The difficulty class (DC) describes the minimum number you need to roll on a check to consider it a success.

 Rolling the maximum result, sometimes called a critical success, on a die ignores the DC and is considered an automatic success.
 Some systems have additional rules for critical successes on attack rolls which are sometimes called critical hits.
-For example, in 5eFP, if you roll a natural 20 on a d20, you roll a critical success, ignoring the DC and granting an automatic success.
-Some systems consider lower numbers as successes.
-A critical success in such a system, then, is the lowest number on the die.
+For example, in 5eFP, if you roll an attack with a natural 20 on a d20, you roll a critical success (critical hit), ignoring the DC and granting an automatic success.
 A 95% or higher on a d100 is considered a critical success.

+> Some TRPG systems consider lower numbers as successes.
+A critical success in such a system, then, is the lowest number on the die, and 5% or lower on a d100 is considered a critical success.

 Rolling the minimum result, sometimes called a critical failure, on a die ignores the DC and is considered an automatic failure.
 Some systems consider higher numbers as failures.
 A critical failure in such a system, then, is the highest number on the die.
 A 5% or lower on a d100 is considered a critical failure.